 Bucks County was founded in 1682 by William Penn.
 Bucks County is home to many historic sites, including the Mercer Museum, Washington Crossing Historic Park, Pennsbury Manor, and Pearl S. Buck House.
 Situated in the southeastern Pennsylvania, Bucks County is bounded by the Delaware River and Trenton, NJ to the east, and the historic city of Philadelphia to the southwest.

-The district currently operates 8 elementary schools, 3 middle schools and 1 high school in a K-5, 6-8 and 9-12 configuration.
-A plan to add the fifth-grade to the middle schools to address building under-utilization issues will begin with the 2015 - 2016 school year.
+The district currently operates 7 elementary schools, 3 middle schools and 1 high school in a K-4, 5-8 and 9-12 configuration.